esp-rs/esp-idf-hal/esp-idf-sys/README.md

 - ### *`esp_idf_components`*, `$ESP_IDF_COMPONENTS` (*native* builder only)

-    The list of esp-idf components (names) that should be built.
+    The (`;`-separated for the environment variable) list of esp-idf component names that should be built.
 This list is used to trim the esp-idf build.
 Any component that is a dependency of a component in this list will also automatically be built.

     Defaults to all components being built.

-    > &#128712; **Note**
+    > **Note**
     > Some components must be explicitly enabled in the sdkconfig.
     > [Extra components](#extra-esp-idf-components) must also be added to this list if
     > they are to be built.